Samuelsen1/Tech-Writing-Samples/Monitor-dosage.md

 - Receive reminder alerts (e.g., 10 minutes before your scheduled dose)
 - Mark each dose as "taken" for accurate tracking
 - Manually add or remove medications when necessary

+To monitor your dosage:
+1. Navigate to **View Medication**, select the condition and tap the medication you want to manage.
+2. Tap **Dosage Monitor**.
+3. You will see:
+   - The prescribed dosage
+   - The schedule for taking each dose (e.g., every 8 hours)
+   - A **toggle or check-off option** to mark each dose as "taken"

+4. Welth will send push notifications 10 minutes before each scheduled dose.
+5. If you've missed a dose, the app will display a notification and log it under **Missed Doses**.

+---

+## Report Side Effects

+You can report any side effects you experience during treatment:
+1. On the medication screen, tap **Report Side Effects**.
+2. Select symptoms from a predefined list or write a custom note.
+3. Tap **Submit** to send the report to your healthcare provider.

+> **Tip:** Reporting side effects promptly helps your doctor adjust treatment and avoid complications.

+---

+## Final Notes
+- You can manually adjust your medication list by tapping **Edit Medications** under the Track Medication menu.
+- All updates are synced to your caregiver’s dashboard (if linked).
+- Medication logs and dosage history are stored for 90 days and can be exported as a PDF upon request.

+---

+**Need help?** Tap **Help Center** in the app or contact support via the **Contact Us** link in your Welth profile settings.